aissa-laribi/StudyQuiz/README.md

 StudyQuiz welcomes selected open-source contributions within clearly defined boundaries.

+Contributions can help improve test coverage, accessibility, user experience, and selected backend or frontend features.

 Not every open issue is available for external contribution.
-Issues that are open to contributors will be labelled with one of the following:
+Issues open to contributors will be labelled with one of the following:

-- `open-to-contributors`
+* `open-to-contributors`
-- `good first issue`
+* `good first issue`
-- `help wanted`
+* `help wanted`

 If an issue does not have one of these labels, please assume it is not currently open for contributors.

-Please comment on an issue before starting work so that the scope can be confirmed.
+Please comment on an issue before starting work so that the scope can be confirmed and duplicated work can be avoided.

-Contributors whose pull requests are accepted and merged may be acknowledged in the project contributors list.
+Contributors whose pull requests are accepted and successfully merged will be acknowledged in the project contributors list.

 For detailed contribution rules, see `CONTRIBUTING.md`.